Sony, Paramount and Weinstein Co. get Oscar boost

 While Sony Pictures led with 21 nominations, Paramount's "Hugo" scored the most nods of any single film with 11.

-The film, which has a reported production budget estimated at $150 million, has amassed only $55 million at U.S. and Canadian box offices since its release in November 2011, and $27.3 million in overseas ticket sales.
+The film, which has a reported production budget estimated at $150 million (96 million pounds), has amassed only $55 million at U.S. and Canadian box offices since its release in November 2011, and $27.3 million in overseas ticket sales.

 But producer Graham King noted "Hugo" is still in theaters, has not played in many international markets, and the acclaim from Oscar nods should lead to its long life in libraries.